usubalang/usuba/_posts/2020-04-09-crypto-DSLs.md

 CAO also tries to offer a way for programs to be resilient against side-channel attacks, by providing an operator `?`, which introduces fresh randomness.
-However, since introducing randomness throughout the computation [5] is not proven to be secured, CAO uses Hidden Markov Models to try and break it.
+However, since introducing randomness throughout the computation is not proven to be secured [5], CAO uses Hidden Markov Models to try and break it.
 Usuba integrates recent progresses in provable countermeasures against side-channel attacks [6], thus providing a stronger security.